 Transitioning from Pre-K to kindergarten is a big step for many children.
 Schools can support this transition by sharing useful information with kindergarten teachers and by engaging in a variety of transition activities.
 The MDE provides supports to the LEAs with Kindergarten Transition Plans, webinars, and a checklist.
-In Mississippi there are currently 14 state-funded early learning collaboratives comprised of school districts, Head Start agencies, child care centers, and private non-profit organizations.
+In Mississippi there are currently 38 state-funded early learning collaboratives comprised of school districts, Head Start agencies, child care centers, and private non-profit organizations.
+Additional grant opportunities will be offered through the stateinvested pre-K (SIP) program and expansion of the ELC each year.

 Professional development provides early childhood professionals the opportunity to learn about and implement best practices in early childhood through training and individualized technical assistance.
-Each school year, the Office of Early Childhood offers a variety of trainings specific to individuals who work in Pre-K and Kindergarten, Additionally, schools and Early Learning Collaboratives may request technical assistance at any time.
+Each school year, the Office of Early Childhood offers a variety of trainings specific to individuals who work in Pre-K and Kindergarten.
+Additionally, schools and Early Learning Collaboratives may request technical assistance at any time.